peering-manager/peering-manager/docs/models/peering/internetexchange.md

   * `Name`: a human readable name attached to a group.
   * `Slug`: a unique configuration and URL friendly name; most of the time it is automatically generated from the group's name.
-  * `Comments`: some text that can be formatted in Markdown to use to explain what the group is for or to use for any other purposes.
+  * `Comments`: some text that can be formatted in Markdown to explain what the Internet Exchange is for or to use for any other purposes.
   * `Check BGP Session States`: a value used to know if routers attached to BGP sessions within the group have to check for the state of these sessions.
   * `Import Routing Policies`: a list of routing policies to apply when